Daph1986/postfly_jouw_online_drukkerij/readme/deployment/README.md

 STRIPE_PUBLIC_KEY | `your_STRIPE_PUBLIC_KEY`
 STRIPE_SECRET_KEY | `your_STRIPE_SECRET_KEY`

-The DATABASE_URL link which can be found in Heroku's Config Vars.
+The DATABASE_URL link which can be found in Heroku's Config Vars.<br>
 7. Since the database on Heroku is created you need to adjust your `env.py` file, add:
 ```
 os.environ.setdefault('DATABASE_URL', '<your postgres url grabbed from Heroku comes here>')